CMSgov/design-system/ISSUE_TEMPLATE/component_validation_checklist.md

 # Component validation checklist

+Here is a checklist of items that need to be completed before a component or pattern can be marked as Ready in the Design System.

 - [ ] Documentation is complete.
 [Documentation writing info](#)
     - Read through documentation and make sure the following is done
       - [ ] Description of component or pattern